simonm3/mim/README.rst

 Description
 -----------

-This is a man-in-the-middle proxy server and related utilities.
-The core proxy passes requests to their destination; and passes the response back to the client unchanged.
-It also shows a log of requests and responses; and fires signals.
+This is a man-in-the-middle proxy server that shows a log of request and response headers; and fires signals that allow plugins to read and manipulate requests and responses.

-Plugins that subscribe to the signals can read and manipulate requests and responses.
-A number of example plugins are included.
-It is very easy to add more using the examples as a template.
+A number of plugins are included.
+It is very easy to add more based on these examples.

 Installation alternatives
 -------------------------

-Download
-	* download mim-9.9.9.tar.gz from https://github.com/simonm3/mim/dist
-	* tar -zxvf mim-9.9.9.tar.gz
-	* workon <virtualenv>
+Pip
-	* pip install -r requirements.txt
+	* pip install mim

 Clone
 	* git clone https://github.com/simonm3/mim

-Pip
+	* pip install -r requirements.txt

+Download .tar.gz
+	* click download button at https://pypi.python.org/packages/source/m/mim
+	* tar -zxvf <filename>.tar.gz
-	* pip install mim
+	* pip install -r requirements.txt
-	* this needs some testing. let me know if it does not work

 Installation of Beef
 --------------------